magicalbob/bashman/README.md

 ![Bashman Diagram](https://dev.ellisbs.co.uk/files/Bashman.png)

-**Bashman** brings a PyPI‑like experience to shell scripting: discover, install, and share Bash packages with full versioning, metadata, security scanning, and a unified registry model.
+**Bashman** brings a PyPI‑like experience to shell scripting: discover, install, and share Bash packages with full versioning, metadata, security scanning, and a unified registry model, now backed by a SQLite database for improved performance and reliability.

 * * * * *